kamlasm/space-invaders/README.md

 ## Description of the Game

 The player is Harry Potter and he has to cast spells ("lasers") at the death eaters ("space invaders") before they reach the end of the grid.
+The player moves using the left and right arrow keys and casts spells using the space bar.
 The death eaters move across and down the screen.
 A random death eater periodically cast spells ("bombs") down the grid.
 The player loses a life if hit by a spell.

 There are three main levels of the game, and in each level the death eaters' speed increases.

 In the fourth and final level, Voldemort appears.
 Each second, he moves randomly in the grid and casts a spell.
+Voldemort has 3 lives and the player must hit him 3 times to win the game.

 ## Deployed Game